tanishka1519/Sales-Analysis-Dashboard-FNP/README.md

 ## 📖 How to View

-1. Open **Dashboard_Snapshot.pdf** or **images/dashboard.png.jpg** to see the dashboard layout and visualizations.
+1. Open **Dashboard_Snapshot.pdf** or **dashboard.png** to see the dashboard layout and visualizations.
-2. All insights summarized in this README are derived from these snapshots.
+2. All insights summarised in this README are derived from these snapshots.

----

-## 📈 Key Takeaways

-- Peak revenue occurs during festival or special occasions.
-- Top products and top cities contribute most to sales.
-- Delivery time monitoring identifies areas for operational improvement.
-- Dashboard enables faster decision-making without manual analysis.

 ---